Vogelmensch/scanner/paper/scanner-paper.typ

 We know that we are recreating images of two-dimensional bodies.
 The term "body" is interpreted as: *Most of the `FULL`-valued cells of the matrix are located next to each other*.
 What we do not expect, for example, is a noisy image, where the value of each cell is decided independently of its neighbors.

-From the chunk property follows that some sub-arrays (verticals, horizontals or diagonals) of the matrix may be completely filled with `EMPTY`-values.
-The respective depth for this sub-array must then be zero.
+From the chunk property follows that many sub-arrays (verticals, horizontals or diagonals) of the matrix are completely filled with `EMPTY`-values.
+Such sub-arrays represent the area in which the object *is not* located, like the edges of the matrix.
+The respective depth for such a sub-array must then be zero.
 Thus, from finding a value of zero in the input, we can deduct that, in the corresponding sub-array, all unassigned cells must be `EMPTY`-valued.

+The cunk property makes no statement about sub-arrays being completely filled with `FULL`-values.
+Picture an object located in the center of a matrix and surrounded with empty cells.
+None of the sub-arrays of this matrix is completely `FULL`-valued.
+However, if we only consider the unassigned cells of a sub-array - let's call the collection of those cells the *assignee* of the sub-array - we get a different picture.
+The previous paragraph implies that `EMPTY`-valued cells are quickly being identified.
+What remains in the assignee are the `FULL`-valued cells only.

-From the chunk property also follows that some sub-arrays may be completely filled with `FULL`-values.
-The respective depth of the object for this sub-array must then be equal to the length of the sub-array.
+So we can conclude: From the chunk property follows that, in advanced iterations, many assignees are completely filled with `FULL`-values.
+Such assignees represent the area in which the object *is* located.
+The respective depth of the object for this assignee must then be equal to the number of unassigned cells.
 Thus, from finding a value of maximal depth in the input, we can deduct that, in the corresponding sub-array, all unassigned cells must be `FULL`-valued.

 @compare-and-fill shows the code implementing `compare_and_fill`, the function which fills all cells whose state we can derive logically applying by the chunk property.
 Its parameters are
 - `sensor_data_point`, a single depth-value from the input